 Bold predictions can but don’t have to be a frivolous exercise.
-As fun as it is to slap a 40-homer projection on Franmil Reyes (…should I do that?), I don’t find it particularly illuminating unless it’s supported by evidence.
+As fun as it is to slap a 40-homer prediction on Franmil Reyes (…should I do that?), I don’t find it particularly illuminating unless it’s supported by evidence (…which exists for Reyes?!).
 You can make bold predictions without being outrageously bold — it’s exactly what I intended to accomplish last year simply by leveraging what I observed to be extreme market inefficiencies at play.
 I stuck my neck out for Chapman and Mikolas and Bumgarner, but not as far as folks might think.
 There was enough evidence in their (and, where applicable, in their teammates’) bodies of work for me to make objectively bold predictions on the basis of draft price or market consensus without them feeling particularly bold to me.

 While endeavoring to go 6-for-10 this year just to match last year’s hit rate would be absurd, I do think I can hit another three, at least, in 2019 if I pick my spots correctly.
 So, here goes: my 10 bold predictions for 2019.